 The film expertly navigates Lara’s internal and external worlds, using ballet – a dance form well-known for the damage it can do to a young teen’s body – as a parallel to Lara’s experience of physically becoming a woman.
 It’s a deft trick, but through external characters, we are always reminded that she is already a woman, even if Lara herself still doesn’t feel confident in her own body.
 Importantly, Dhont doesn’t fall for the clichés of what has, in recent years, become a popular subject matter, even breaking into the mainstream with The Danish Girl – which it would be a disservice to compare Girl too.

 Dhont illustrates that, while Lara’s experience may be seen as extraordinary, it is also a journey that bears similarities to the discomfort and emotional turmoil of all teens who are learning about who they are while beginning to chase their dreams.
-Girl is an extraordinarily moving film and, after a standing ovation from a rapturous Cannes crowd, both Dhont and Polster undoubtedly have bright futures ahead of them.
+Girl is an extraordinarily moving film.
+Both Dhont and Polster undoubtedly have bright futures ahead of them.

 Joseph Walsh | @JosephDAWalsh